noy4/browser-history/README.md

 - Brave: `/Users/noy/Library/Application Support/BraveSoftware/Brave-Browser/Default/History`

 ### Check Connection
 Test the connection to your browser history database.
-Shows the total number of records and the oldest record date when successful.

 ### New File Location
 Directory where your browser history notes will be saved. **Warning**: Please select a different folder than your daily notes to avoid any conflicts.
 Default: `Browser History`